 Callie was a frequent visitor to hospice patients and their families in their places of residence.
 Callie died in January 2011 of cancer and many of her favorite families encouraged the establishment of a fund in her memory.

-The newly established Callie’s Fund will support hospice patients through the Samaritan Evergreen Hospice Pet Therapy Program.
-It will help families become proactive about the care of animals when a loved one is facing death; encourage students to study issues around domestic animals in family crisis situations; create service opportunities for community volunteers; and subsidize boarding fees, supplies and adoption fees as needed for low income families."
+Callie’s Fund supports hospice patients through the Samaritan Evergreen Hospice Pet Therapy Program.
+It helps families become proactive about the care of animals when a loved one is facing death; creates service opportunities for community volunteers; and subsidizes boarding fees, supplies and adoption fees as needed for families.

-This fund will also be used to pay for the ongoing needs of therapy dogs on service and may be used for various needs such as assistance with veterinarian fees, supplying pet food and supplies for needy patients and families and supplying pet care needs for those visiting the hospice house.
+This fund is also used to pay for the ongoing needs of therapy dogs on service and may be used for various needs such as assistance with veterinarian fees, supplying pet food and supplies for patients and families, and supplying pet care needs for those visiting the hospice house.